Volumetric Directional Diffusion: Anchoring Uncertainty Quantification in Anatomical Consensus for Ambiguous Medical Image Segmentation: Introduction

-\begin{itemize} \item \textbf{First}, to the best of our knowledge, VDD is the first work to investigate aleatoric uncertainty quantification in 3D volumes using diffusion models for ambiguous medical image segmentation.
+This setting is not fully aligned with ambiguous volumetric segmentation, where the coarse object location and macroscopic topology are often relatively stable, while clinically meaningful uncertainty is concentrated around equivocal boundaries.
+Without an explicit volumetric reference, stochastic generation may allocate capacity to unnecessary global shape variation rather than focusing on fine-grained boundary disagreement, making slice-to-slice consistency harder to maintain \cite{lyu2024slice,wang2025emssd}.
+This motivates a more constrained formulation that preserves coarse anatomical support while modeling residual boundary variations.

+Motivated by this observation, we propose \textbf{Volumetric Directional Diffusion (VDD)}, which shifts the generative paradigm from full-mask synthesis to residual boundary exploration.
+Rather than treating a deterministic segmentation as a perfect pseudo-ground truth, VDD uses it as a coarse anatomical reference that provides macroscopic spatial support while allowing stochastic refinement around ambiguous boundaries.
+This design focuses generative stochasticity on regions where experts may reasonably disagree, while preserving stable volumetric topology for anatomically coherent 3D segmentation.
+Our main contributions are threefold:

+\begin{itemize} \item {First}, we formulate ambiguous 3D medical image segmentation as a problem of balancing clinically plausible inter-rater variability with volumetric anatomical fidelity.
+This perspective motivates residual boundary exploration as a more constrained and clinically meaningful alternative to generating full 3D masks from unstructured Gaussian noise.

-\item \textbf{Second}, we introduce \textit{Anatomical Anchoring}, which mathematically reformulates the diffusion trajectory \cite{hou2025directional} to incorporate a deterministic structural prior.
-By restricting the generative search space to \emph{residual exploration}, VDD mitigates topological fractures and explicitly enforces slice-to-slice volumetric consistency.
+\item {Second}, we introduce \textit{Anatomical Anchoring}, which mathematically reformulates the diffusion trajectory \cite{hou2025directional} to incorporate a deterministic structural prior as a coarse anatomical reference.
+By restricting the generative search space to \emph{residual exploration}, VDD aims to reduce topological fractures and promote slice-to-slice volumetric consistency.